Wilbroad Axweso

-Wilbroad Axweso (born 1 January 1974) is a retired Tanzanian long-distance runner.
+Wilbroad Axweso (born 1 January 1974) is a Tanzanian retired long-distance runner.

 Career

 In 1998, Axweso competed in the World Cross Country Championships.
 He came 15th place in the long race with a time of 35:15 and he came 6th place in the team competition.
 In the same year he also competed in World Half Marathon Championships.
 He came 35th place with a time of 1:02:52.
 In 2000, Axweso also competed in the next World Cross Country Championships.
 This time he placed 30th in the long race in a time of 36:53 and 5th in the team competition.